 Reluctantly, we retrace our steps to our vehicle – and a return to ‘reality’!

-There are a couple of places in the world where flames come out of the ground, but a unique set of circumstances occur here to make it the only place they know of, where flames are burning on a floor of a forest – without burning the trees down!!
+There are a couple of places in the world where flames come out of the ground, but a unique set of circumstances occur here to make it the only place we know of where flames are burning on a floor of a forest – without burning the trees down!!

 In 2012 they secured exclusive access through the farm and started taking small groups up to see something quite different.